 The small oil lamp is a lucky antique shop find.
-It is a working oil lamp in tiny size!
+It is a working oil lamp in a tiny size!
 I think it works well here for my wintery tray.

 I added my DIY Scrap Moulding Trees on the entryway table next to my tiered tray to continue the winter woods theme.
-I like being able to keep these special trees that are made from scrap wood from my parents’ house displayed a bit longer.
+I like being able to keep these special trees that are made from scrap wood from my parents’ house displayed for a bit longer.

 For Christmas, I had some seasonal greenery, and lighting in this antique stone crock that was my mom’s.

 I removed the red berries, rustic jingle bells, bow, and lights.

 I added in more pine cones, some white berries, and my sweet little owl pick.